b805rohit/b805rohit/README.md

   <img src="https://raw.githubusercontent.com/b805rohit/b805rohit/master/name.svg" alt="Rohit Haldar" />
 </h1>

-## Hey! 👋
+## 🤺 About Me
-I'm Rohit, a web developer from India.
+- I'm Rohit, a software developer from India.
+- Every bug is an opportunity for you to become a better developer.
+Don't be afraid of making mistakes; instead, learn from them and extract valuable lessons.

 ## Skills
 - 👨‍💻 TypeScript, JavaScript